 I even went on a vegan cruise/conference filled with plant-based health and nutrition doctors/speakers, fitness classes and cooking classes.
 On this cruise I was honored to meet T. Colin Campbell, author of the The China Study, and one of the pioneers of modern nutritional studies and the plant-based movement.

 Photo of me with T. Colin Campbell, author of the China Study, and LeeAnn Powers, owner of vegan restaurant Completely Rooted.

 I learned how important a plant-based diet is to is not only to our health and animal welfare, but to the planet as well.

 The more I learned, the more my eyes were opened to other aspects of healthy, compassionate and sustainable living - I became aware of fast-fashion and plastics pollution, for example.
 Our children are journeying with us as well, and our 13-year old daughter has presented school projects on plant-based eating and the environment, animal agriculture, fast fashion and plastics pollution.

 This is a lifestyle, and my family and I continue to learn and grow.

 We strive to do what we can to improve our health and the health of the planet, and to liberate animals.

-We have solar panels on our home, a year-round vegetable garden, and focus our spending on vegan, cruelty-free and sustainable companies.
+I'm a vegan activist now, and we have solar panels on our home, a year-round vegetable garden, and focus our spending on vegan, cruelty-free and sustainable companies.
 It's a journey, and we are enjoying every step!